art-from-the-machine/Mantella/docs/pages/issues_qna.md

 <details>
 <summary>Details</summary>

-This error occurs when you introduce character symbols that can't be recognised either in MantellaSoftware/config.ini, skyrim_characters.csv or fallout4_characters.csv.
+This error occurs when you introduce character symbols that can't be recognized either in MantellaSoftware/config.ini, skyrim_characters.csv or fallout4_characters.csv.
 Please try re-downloading these files.
 Note that if you are using Excel to edit the CSV, Excel often likes to corrupt CSVs when saving these files.
 If you are experiencing issues with Excel, there are free CSV editors available such as [LibreOffice](https://www.libreoffice.org/).
 </details>
 <br>